stormchaserroleplaying/stormchaserRPG/Species/Common/Kobold/index.md

 ### Damage Resistance
 You have resistance to the damage type associated with your phenotype.

+### Dragon Maw
+*Your draconic heritage makes you smile.
+Not just because it makes you happy, but also because your powerful teeth and jaws are proof of your kinship with a true dragon.*

+You gain a bite attack that deals 1d4 points of damage.
+Once per short rest, you can change the damage type to that of your phenotype.

 ### Dragon Senses
 You have [darkvision](https://stormchaserroleplaying.com/stormchaserRPG/General/Perception/Special/#darkvision).
 Additionally, [scent] is an [imprecise sense](https://stormchaserroleplaying.com/stormchaserRPG/General/Perception/Senses/#imprecise-senses) for you with a range of 30 feet.

-### Pack Tactics
-You have advantage on an attack roll against a creature if at least one of your allies is within 5 feet of the creature and the ally isn't incapacitated.

 ### Prehensile Tail
-You can make unarmed strikes with your tail, which can also be equipped with special weapons (see [Melee Weapons](http://stormchaserroleplaying.com/stormchaserRPG/Equipment/Weapons/MeleeWeaponTables/)).
+Your tail is especially flexible and strong, so you’ve learned to use it for both movement and simple tricks.
+You can use your tail to draw items and make unarmed strikes, which can also be equipped with special weapons (see [Melee Weapons](http://stormchaserroleplaying.com/stormchaserRPG/Equipment/Weapons/MeleeWeaponTables/)).

 ## Phenotypes
 You are descended from a specific colour of dragon.
 Choose one type from the table below: